 While the APx500 audio measurement software that ships with each instrument is powerful in its own right, Audio Precision offers a wide range of options tailored to specific applications, including:

 From a practical perspective, APx audio analyzers use a common software platform, making tests and results easier to share.
 All settings for a test are saved in a single project file, making it easy to replicate test setups between R&D and production facilities anywhere in the world.
 Project files are compatible with both B Series and Legacy APx instruments and each project is self-contained, so there’s never any worry about dependencies or broken links.
 Users can even embed waveform files and images within a project file.

 For sharing measurement results with customers, contract manufacturers or management, APx automatically generates rich graphic reports, with highlighted pass / fail limits and options to export as PDF, HTML, Excel, CSV, RTF or MATLAB files.

-As of June 10, 2020, version 6.0 is the current release of APx500 audio measurement software, and is shipping with all new APx audio analyzers.
-New analyzers include one year of software maintenance, licensing that instrument for APx version 7.0 when it is released, as well as any minor releases that occur between versions 6.0 and 7.0.
-Release 6.0 is compatible with all analyzers in the APx500 Series, however an APx KeyBox is required to run v6.0 on Legacy APx analyzers.
+As of November 30, 2020, version 7.0 is the current release of APx500 audio measurement software, and begins shipping with all new APx audio analyzers in December.
+New analyzers include one year of software maintenance, licensing that instrument for APx version 8.0 when it is released, as well as any minor releases that occur between versions 7.0 and 8.0.
+Release 7.0 is compatible with all analyzers in the APx500 Series, however an APx KeyBox is required to run v7.0 on Legacy APx analyzers.